TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 #### CPSW LLD {#ethfw_depend_pdk_cpsw}

-This is CPSW driver module used to program the CPSW9G(Switch) IP.
-EthFw receives commands/configuration from application and uses CPSW LLD to configure CPSW9G.
+This is CPSW driver module used to program the CPSW5G or CPSW9G (Switch) IP.
+EthFw receives commands/configuration from application and uses CPSW LLD to configure CPSW5G/CPSW9G.

 ### NDK {#ethfw_depend_ndk}